By Trisha Paine, Head of Cloud Marketing Programs, published January 22 2020

 The majority of compliance programs follow the model that controls should be operational at all times, and they must therefore be monitored to ensure this.
-In order to make it easier to meet these requirements, many businesses use tools to automate their workflows and ensure efficiency of their controls.
-This can be as simple as automating security tasks, such as adding or removing users of a system, or may involve complex workflows, such as combining order processing with multi-system confirmations to guarantee accuracy, privacy, and confidentiality.
+In order to make it easier to meet these requirements, many businesses use tools to automate workflows, including notification and ticketing, and to ensure efficiency of their controls.
+These tools provide a streamlined view for organizations resulting in both heightened visibility and control.

 Step 5: Automated Remediation

-Systems operating in the cloud are considered more complex than traditional ones.
-Complex controls, such as high-volume logs and vulnerability monitoring, are often done via automation rather than manually in order to boost value and efficiency.
-However, it’s important to exercise caution with automation of monitoring actions, especially in cases where there is a high likelihood of false positives.
-For instance, this is where an IDS or WAF technology must be tuned carefully in order to avoid instances of accidental denial of service.
+Systems operating in the cloud are considered more complex than their traditional counterparts.
+There are many areas where organizations can automate remediation, including security tasks, such as adding or removing users of a system, or more complex workflows, such as combining order processing with multi-system confirmations to guarantee accuracy, privacy, and confidentiality.
+Complex controls, such as high-volume logs and threat scanning and analysis, are often done via automation rather than manually in order to boost value and efficiency.
+However, it s important to exercise caution with automation of monitoring actions, especially in cases where there is a high likelihood of false positives.

 Step 6: Reporting and Auditing

-In cases where the cloud implementation supports a compliant system (and thus a compliance program), implementation must include a way to report on its compliant controls.
+In cases where the cloud implementation supports a compliant framework (and thus a compliance program), implementation must include a way to report on its compliant controls.
 In some cases, this is outsourced to the cloud service provider (CSP) (e.g., physical security).
-In such cases, you’ll need to ensure your CSP provides regular, satisfactory reporting that these compliance controls are meeting your needs.
+In such cases, you ll need to ensure your CSP provides regular, satisfactory reporting that these compliance controls are meeting your needs.